How to nail your brand photography style like a pro

 A lady in a navy shirt with a colourful floral pattern on it, laughs against an off white background

 You need to ask yourself: are the time and the money invested in finding the images worth it?
 There's a physical cost and a cost to your visual identity.
-And, sometimes, for a tiny bit more money, you can work with a photographer to create images that are easily identifiable as belonging to your brand and more consistent with your visual identity.
+And, sometimes, for a bit more money, you can work with a photographer to create images that are readily identifiable as belonging to your brand and more consistent with your visual identity.

 1. Who are you communicating with?
 Who's your who?